3mdeb/verified-boot/verified_boot_main.md

   - The CPU is the *Master* of the BIOS region, so this mechanism is not enough to protect the BIOS from malicious software
 - Global Write Protection [^Intel_series_9_pch_5-26-5-1]
-  - Blocks writes to the whole SPI chip
+  - Blocks the executed code from writing to the SPI flash
-  - Can be turned off after booting by System Management Mode code
+  - System Management Mode (SMM) code can turn it on/off anytime
+  - Disabling the protection from non-SMM code launches a System Management Interrupt that can prevent the protection from being disabled
+  - SMM BIOS Write Protection [^Intel_series_9_pch_12-1-33]
+    - Part of the Global Write Protection mechanism
+    - Can prevent non-SMM code from writing to the BIOS chip regardless of the other settings
+    - Nowadays known as Enable InSMM.STS (EISS) [^Intel_800_series_pch_vol2]
 - BIOS Range Write Protection [^Intel_series_9_pch_5-26-5-1]
   - Blocks writes to a specific address ranges of the SPI flash chip memory
   - Can only be turned off by a system reset